 When the time comes to consider a care home for a loved one, it's important to have the right information to help you make the right choice.

-George Jones guides us through some key points to think about and questions to ask when viewing residential care homes.
+Here are some key points to think about and questions to ask yourself or staff when viewing residential care homes.

 - Visit a number of homes before making a final choice.
 Spend enough time at the home to get a good idea of what it is like

 - Ask to see a recent inspection report for the home.
 These often give a lot of detail on how the home operates.

 - Visit the home with the person who needs the care to see what their reactions are and how they might settle in.

 - Don't be afraid to ask questions and take a checklist of things you want to find out.

 - First impressions are important: are you greeted in a friendly way when you arrive?
 Is it clean and pleasantly decorated and furnished?
 Are there any unpleasant smells?